denwilliams/ewelink-mqtt/README.md

 Listen for changes on

-`ewelink/status/{deviceid}` - device details on change
+`ewelink/status/{deviceid}` - contains update details

-`ewelink/status/{deviceid}/switch` - contains the value in the switch parameter, eg "on" or "off"
+`ewelink/status/{deviceid}/switch` - contains the updated details in the switch parameter, eg "on" or "off"

 `ewelink/status/{deviceid}/switch/on`
 `ewelink/status/{deviceid}/switch/off`